Paul Bristow

-Paul Bristow (born 27 March 1979) is a British politician who has served as Mayor of Cambridgeshire and Peterborough since 2025 and formerly served as the Member of Parliament (MP) for Peterborough from 2019 until 2024, when he was defeated by the Labour candidate Andrew Pakes.
+Paul Bristow (born 27 March 1979) is a British politician who has served as the strategic authority mayor for Cambridgeshire and Peterborough since 2025 and formerly served as the Member of Parliament (MP) for Peterborough from 2019 until 2024, when he was defeated by the Labour candidate Andrew Pakes.
 A member of the Conservative Party, he worked as a public relations consultant and was the chairman of the lobbying trade body, the Association of Professional Political Consultants, prior to his parliamentary career.
 Bristow was also a councillor on Hammersmith and Fulham London Borough Council between 2006 and 2010.

 Early life

 Bristow was born on 27 March 1979 in York.
 His parents were both nurses.
 His father Alan was also a Conservative Party district councillor.
 Bristow grew up in Whittlesey in Cambridgeshire, where he had moved when he was five years old and attended Sir Harry Smith Community College.
 Bristow credits his history teacher for fostering his interest in politics, and reports joining the Conservative Party at the age of 16.
 He studied History and Politics at Lancaster University (Cartmel College) and previously worked as a parliamentary aide for former Conservative MP Richard Spring.